Buick Century

 Buick Century is the model name that was used by Buick for a line of upscale full-size cars from 1936 to 1942 and 1954 to 1958, as well as from 1973 to 2005 for mid-size cars.

-The first Buick Century debuted as the Series 60 then renamed in 1936 as a shorter and lighter model featuring the same engine as the bigger Roadmaster and Limited series giving it more performance while using the shorter wheelbase body of the Buick Special.
-During the 1930s and 1940s it was Buick's companion to the top level Roadmaster and was offered as a 2-door and 4-door sedan and convertible.
+The first Buick Century debuted as the Series 60, then was renamed in 1936 as a shorter and lighter model featuring the same engine as the bigger Roadmaster and Limited series, giving it more performance while using the shorter wheelbase body of the Buick Special.
+During the 1930s and 1940s it was Buick's companion to the top level Roadmaster and was offered as a two-door and four-door sedan and convertible.
 The Century name was used on six generations of cars of varying sizes as well as performance and trim levels.
 In 1969, Buick developed a concept car known as the Century Cruiser.
 In the 1970s, the Century Regal became a separate model and market positioning between the two products changed from year to year depending on sales.
-The Century was updated to front wheel drive in 1982 and was Buick's 2-door coupe, 4-door sedan and station wagon, with regular updates and feature upgrades as customer preferences changed over time.
+The Century was updated to front wheel drive in 1982 and was Buick's two-door coupe, four-door sedan and station wagon, with regular updates and feature upgrades as customer preferences changed over time.